On the issues arising when defining an X gate for qudits: Extending the Bit-Flip channel to $d$-dimensional systems: -based Full Dit Flip channel

 \section{$su(d)$-based Full Dit Flip channel}

 We can define a general flip channel where every interchange $\ket{i} \leftrightarrow \ket{j}$ happens, with probability $p_{ij}$, in a single operation.
-The operators responsible for applying those flips are like the one defined in Eq. \eqref{eq:su(d)IDF-kraus1} Therefore, we can assume this general channel will have $\frac{d(d-1)}{2}$ operators of the form
+The operators responsible for applying those flips are like the one defined in Eq. \eqref{eq:su(d)IDF-kraus1} Therefore, this general channel involves all the ${d(d-1)}/{2}$ operators $\widetilde{\vb{K}}_1^{(ij)}$, which in this context we relabel as